 Index storage

-The default location for the index data is the xapiandb subdirectory of the Recoll configuration directory, typically $HOME/.recoll/xapiandb/ on Unix-like systems or C:/Users/[me]/Appdata/Local/Recoll/xapiandb on Windows.
+The default index location is the xapiandb subdirectory of the Recoll configuration directory, typically $HOME/.recoll/xapiandb/ on Unix-like systems or C:/Users/[me]/Appdata/Local/Recoll/xapiandb on Windows.
 This can be changed via two different methods (with different purposes):

-1. For a given configuration directory, you can specify a non-default storage location for the index by setting the dbdir parameter in the configuration file (see the configuration section).
-This method would mainly be of use if you wanted to keep the configuration directory in its default location, but desired another location for the index, typically out of disk occupation or performance concerns.
+• For a given configuration directory, you can specify a non-default storage location for the index by setting the dbdir parameter in the configuration file.
+Use this method to keep the configuration directory in its default location, and use another location for the index, typically because of disk occupation or performance reasons.

-2. You can specify a different configuration directory by setting the RECOLL_CONFDIR environment variable, or using the -c option to the Recoll commands.
-This method would typically be used to index different areas of the file system to different indexes.
-For example, if you were to issue the following command:
+• You can specify a different configuration directory by setting the RECOLL_CONFDIR environment variable, or using the -c option to the Recoll commands.
+In turn, the related index would be stored either under the configuration directory, or elsewhere if dbdir is locally set.
+This method would typically be used in special cases to index different areas of the file system to different indexes.
+See the section about configuring multiple indexes for more detail.

 There are quite a few more parameters which can be set in the configuration file itself for tailoring Recoll data storage.
 They are described in a section of the configuration chapter.